worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 Luckily, the JVM makes this fairly easy -- as long as you don't get too crazy with native dependencies (e.g [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface)), or shelling out to system commands, you should be able to run your app on any server with the proper [Java Runtime Environment](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) version.

-All you need to do is get this pile of `.class` files we've been accumulating into the right place, and there are a couple common ways to do that.
+All we need to do is get this pile of `.class` files we've accumulated into the right place, and there are a couple common ways to do that.

+### Side Note: Libraries vs Applications

+### Zip, Push, and Script

+One common approach involves doing a straightforward upload of all the JARs your build tool has resolved for your Classpath, along with the one it has created for your actual code, onto your production environment.
+Then, in production, you would invoke the appropriate `java` command, along the lines of `java -cp <My application JAR>:<all my library JARs> com.mycorp.MyMainClass`.
+Often people will wrap this last bit in some kind of generated script that makes it easier to get the Classpath portion right.

+There are a lot of different ways to achieve this, so it's really kind of a broad family of techniques and will vary depending on what specific build tool and type of application you're trying to run.
+Sbt's [native-packager](https://github.com/sbt/sbt-native-packager) plugin offers a bunch of distribution techniques, and some of them fall into this category.
+For example it can package all of your JARs into a Zip archive or tarball (yes, for those keeping score, we're now putting JARs, which are rebranded Zip archives, into other Zip archives), which includes the packages + a handy run script that will kick everything off.
+It can even build platform-specific archives, like a `deb` for installation with `dpkg` on Debian systems, or an `msi` image for Windows deployments.
+I'm less familiar with the offerings outside of sbt, but there are likely comparable tools out there for Maven, Gradle, etc.

+If you're on AWS and EC2, Netflix has done a lot of work around automating deployments via [AMIs](https://github.com/Netflix/aminator), and has released some tooling (e.g. [Nebula](https://nebula-plugins.github.io/documentation/introduction_to_nebula.html))

+There's also always the tried and true [Heroku approach](https://devcenter.heroku.com/articles/java-support#activation), which is to clone your source tree onto your prod server, run the build process _there_, then kick off your server process from the resulting artifacts.
+This approach works fine too, and allows them to help manage some of the conventions around how your build is run.
+The downside is that this requires extra dependencies in your prod environment (you need your build tools in addition to just the Java runtime), but it works fine in many cases.
+(Worth noting that Heroku also supports deploying Java apps via [pre-built JARs](https://devcenter.heroku.com/articles/deploying-java-applications-with-the-heroku-maven-plugin))

+The point is there are a whole host of options here, depending on what platform or build tool you're working with.
+But they all share the same rough goal of 1) using a build tool to fetch deps, resolve a Classpath, and compile code, 2) pushing those artifacts to a prod server, and 3) passing it all off to the appropriate `java` command.

 ### Uber/Fat/Assembly JARs

+The main annoyance about the previous approach is that it can require shuffling a lot of files around.

-The example JARs we've seen so far only contain the compiled `.class` files for their own direct source code.
+The JARs we've seen so far only contain the compiled `.class` files for their own direct source code.
 Even if your project requires other dependencies to run, those dependencies' `.class` files aren't included, because you expect to access them via a build tool which will stitch them into your Classpath.

 This type of JAR is sometimes called a "skinny" JAR.
 It's the default packaging strategy in most JVM build tools, and it's what you want if you're distributing your code for other developers to consume (for example publishing a library into a package repository), or if you're going to be running the code along with all of the other JARs on the Classpath (like what happens with `mvn test`, etc).

-However, JARs can also be used (abused?) as an application deployment mechanism, where the final target is not a package repository or local development task, but some production server environment.
-In these cases, you no longer care about granularity or redistribution -- you just want the simplest means possible of getting the `.class` files needed for your project into production.
-One approach to this is building what's called an "Uber", "Assembly", of "Fat" JAR.
+It's good from a library management perspective because it keeps things granular and composable, but it can be annoying at deployment time because you end up with dozens or even hundreds of JARs to cart around.
+What if you could just get it all onto _one_ JAR?

+It turns out JARs _can_ be used (abused?) in this way, by creating what's called an "Uber", "Assembly", of "Fat" JAR.
 An uberjar flattens out your application's compiled code, resources, _plus all the JARs on its classpath and all of their resources_ into a single output JAR.
 To do this, your build tool fetches dependencies and compiles your code like normal, then goes 1 by 1 through all the other JARs on the Classpath, unpacks them, and repacks their contents into the final uberjar.
 It's basically a whole bunch of JARs squished into one.

 The benefit of this is that the final product no longer has any dependencies.
 Its whole Classpath is just the one resulting JAR, and your whole deployment model can consist of uploading the uberjar to production and invoking `java -jar my-application.jar`.
 It's sort of the JVM equivalent of building a single executable binary out of a language like Go or Rust.